victor-antoniassi/junior_data_analyst_test_01/README.md

 ```bash
 prefect server start
 ```

+> **Note**: After starting the server, you'll receive a local URL to access Prefect's dashboard where you can monitor the pipeline execution in real-time.

-2. In another terminal, run the ETL script:
+2. In another terminal, run the ETL:
 ```bash
 python etl/etl.py
 ```

-> **Note**: The Prefect server will provide a local URL to access the dashboard with detailed information about pipeline execution.
-To stop the server, use Ctrl+C in the terminal.
+To stop the Prefect server, use Ctrl+C in the terminal.

-## 📊 Data Analysis
+## 📊 Data Sources
-- The analysis process is documented in the [Jupyter notebook](notebook/analysis.ipynb)
-- Original data can be accessed through this [Google Drive link](https://drive.google.com/file/d/1eoy8MlYin9PxbCjozT0kjPXPsq0RXEgY/view?usp=drive_link) (no authentication required)
+- Original dataset available on [Google Drive](https://drive.google.com/file/d/1eoy8MlYin9PxbCjozT0kjPXPsq0RXEgY/view?usp=drive_link) (no authentication required)

-## 🔍 Prefect Features
-The project uses Prefect, a modern alternative to Apache Airflow, for:
-- Data pipeline orchestration
-- Execution monitoring
-- Detailed logging
-- Visual interface for tracking

-## 📝 Additional Notes
-- The original dataset is available in the `data` folder as `BASE_DADOS.csv`
-- The generated DuckDB database (`db_games_sales.db`) contains processed data ready for analysis
-- The `games_sales.csv` file is specifically formatted for use in Power BI
+- All SQL queries and analysis are documented in the [analysis notebook](notebook/analysis.ipynb)

 ---
-*Note: This project was developed as part of a technical assessment for a Data Analyst position.
-Some implementation details go beyond the original requirements to demonstrate technical capabilities.*